ivanspasov99/DesignPatterns/Patterns/II/README.md

 #### Use when:
 - When the dependencies have one sender has many recipients.
 Real life example is subscription systems, you subscribe to subject, he updates you with information.
-- Communication Pattern

-- Observer pattern provides loosely coupled design
+#### Observer pattern provides loosely coupled design
 - Subject knows only about Observer Interface.
 It does not know the concrete class of the observer and his behavior.
 - We can add new Observers/Subjects at any time
 - We can modify/extend both without affecting each other
 - We can reuse them independent

-###### Problem:
+#### Problem:
 ![alt text](https://github.com/ivanspasov99/DesignPatterns/blob/master/Patterns/II/assets/ObserverTask.png)

-###### Observer Concept
+#### Observer Concept
 ![alt text](https://github.com/ivanspasov99/DesignPatterns/blob/master/Patterns/II/assets/ObserverConcept.png)